Parsl/parslguts/introduction.rst

 This text is not intended to be a comprehensive guide to all parts of the Parsl codebase: there is plenty more to learn about.
 This text is intended to give you a few places to begin exploring.

 I'll try to include links to relevant external resources: source code, other Parsl documentation, community talks, github issues, papers and other research work.

+You don't need any particular environment to follow along with these notes, but you might like to have a throw-away installation of Parsl 2024.09.02 that you can mess with when you find something interesting.